warbacon/zunder-zsh/README.md

 Here there are no unnecessary things and everything works fast.

-**However**, if you are a more advanced user, you may need to extend zunder-zsh more than usual, thus making the configuration more complicated than if you were not using zunder-zsh.
+**However**, if you are a more advanced user, you may need to extend zunder-zsh more than usual, thus making the configuration more complicated than if you weren't using zunder-zsh.
 If this happens to you, I recommend that you create your own configuration, either by forking this project or creating it from scratch.

 ### Zunder-zsh vs Oh My Zsh

-Oh My Zsh is a framework, **zunder-zsh is not**.
-This means that while Oh My Zsh requires you to configure your shell how they want, zunder-zsh does not, since its level of abstraction is very low, making it so that anyone can understand what is happening behind the scenes and can be modified in the way you prefer.
+Oh My Zsh is a framework, **zunder-zsh isn't**.
+This means that while Oh My Zsh requires you to configure your shell how they want, zunder-zsh doesn't, since its level of abstraction is very low, making it so that anyone can understand what is happening behind the scenes and can be modified in the way you prefer.